 For more serious offences, or a continuation of minor offences, and after considering all the facts presented by any investigation, a student may be given an internal suspension by the Head.
 This would require the student working alone and losing privileges such as free time.
-Parents will be asked to come into school and a note is made in the Serious Incidents book, recorded on iSAMS and appropriate letters and notes kept on the student's file.
+Parents will be sent a letter by the Head and may be asked to come into school to discuss next steps, All notes, including the initial letter, will be recorded on the student's files on CPOMS.
 An internal suspension would usually last for 1-2 days.